TobiasPSP/doneland_sources/README.md

 # Transistors - Practical Summary
-Here you'll find a general introduction to **transistors**.
-I focus on practical aspects and essentials.
-If you'd like to add wisdom, please use the *discussion* forum from the menu bar.
+Here you'll find a general introduction to **transistors**, focused on practical aspects and essentials.

 ## Quick overview
 Transistors are electronic switches.
 They can turn a connection *on* and *off*, but they can also *amplify* electrical signals.